avantifellows/plio-aws-discord-alerts/docs/INSTALLATION.md

    4. For IAM roles, select `Create new service role` and click on `Create new roles` button.
    5. You will see IAM role are pre-selected.
 Inside the policy name, select the option that starts with `oneClick_`.
 These are the default policies.
    6. Click on `Allow` button.
 It should take you back to the SNS screen and you should see the new roles configured.
    7. When this topic publishes a message, you can access the logs from CloudWatch.
+The log group will start with `sns/`.
 7. Click on `Create topic` button.

 ### 2. Set up AWS Cloudwatch Alarm